You want your children to have the best Catholic Confirmation catechism so they can learn the answers easily and keep

 Which Catholic Confirmation catechism questions will be on the quiz?
 Usually the ones listed below.

-The main Baltimore Catechism quiz questions and answers as well as the Catholic prayers and some devotional prayers for Confirmation are included in the St. Anne's Helper audio Confirmation catechism.
+The main Baltimore Catechism quiz questions and answers (1880s and 1950s) as well as the Catholic prayers and some devotional prayers for Confirmation are included in the St. Anne's Helper audio Confirmation catechism.

 If you want to compare, see what St. Anne's Helper Baltimore Catechism downloads use with all of the actual questions and answers here: